Generic selectors

 Setting Up A Copepod Culture Tank

 Otherwise, there is no additional maintenance.
-In fact, you want to get the aquarium as dirty as possible so that the copepods have something to eat, like that algae that naturally grows on the sides of the aquarium.
+In fact, you want to get the aquarium as dirty as possible so that the copepods have something to eat, like the algae that naturally grows on the sides of the aquarium.

 However, refugiums give less control over manually dosing copepods and having an idea of the overall population available within the system at any given time.